About the Journal

 General Principles

-The Chief Editor is responsible for management, direction and overall quality of the Journal.
-This responsibility has been divided into three portfolios: policy, review and production.
-The Journal aims to be the number one international journal for matters pertaining to rural education - all editors assume responsibility for helping the journal achieve this goal.
+The Chief Editor is responsible for the journal's management, direction, and overall quality.
+This responsibility has been divided into three portfolios: policy, review, and production.
+The Journal aims to be the number one international journal for matters pertaining to rural education—all editors assume responsibility for helping the journal achieve this goal.
 Furthermore, the Chief Editor will provide the editorial for one edition per year.

 All editors will adhere to the principles of procedural fairness and ethical conduct.
-Specifically editors will treat authors with fairness, courtesy, objectivity, honesty, and transparency and ensure the confidentiality of author's work is protected.
+Specifically, editors will treat authors with fairness, courtesy, objectivity, honesty, and transparency and ensure the confidentiality of the author's work is protected.

 All editors are expected to manage at least 3 articles in a calendar year.
 They are expected to contribute to copyediting, production, sending out articles for review, and responding to authors where they are managing an article.